 Template guarantee agreement for the InvestEU Programme

-Indicative main terms and conditions
+main terms and conditions

 DISCLAIMER

 In any phase of the negotiations prior to entering into a Guarantee Agreement or an amendment thereof with an Implementing Partner, the Commission reserves full discretion as to whether to conclude a Guarantee Agreement or an amendment thereof with an applicant, and no applicant shall have any claim or other right or may expect to ultimately sign a Guarantee Agreement or an amendment thereof as an Implementing Partner.
 Any negotiation of terms and conditions of the Guarantee Agreement or an amendment thereof (including those included in this template) by no means entails any obligation for the Commission to enter into such Guarantee Agreement or amendment thereof with the relevant applicant.